Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Discussion

 Second, we move out of the asymptotic regime and investigate whether or not particular error mitigation protocols can improve the resolvability of noisy cost landscapes.
 Should such a landscape be burdened with exponential cost concentration, this would correspond to an improvement in the coefficient in the exponential scaling.
 Our results indicate that some error mitigation protocols can worsen the resolvability, and ultimately the trainability, of cost landscapes in certain settings.
 In particular, in Propositions \ref{prop:VD_depol} and \ref{prop:VD_av} we show analytically that Virtual Distillation impairs resolvability with worsening resolvability as the number of state copies increases.
-We obtain similar results for Zero Noise Extrapolation in Propositions \ref{prop:ZNE_depol} and \ref{prop:ZNE} under some assumptions of the cost landscape.
-Numerical analysis of a particular MaxCut problem indicates that trainability is overall similarly impaired for Virtual Distillation.
+We obtain similar results for Zero-Noise Extrapolation in Propositions \ref{prop:ZNE_depol} and \ref{prop:ZNE} under some assumptions of the cost landscape.
+Numerical analysis of a particular MaxCut problem {for a moderate shot number} indicates that trainability is impaired for Virtual Distillation {and} {for some Zero-Noise Extrapolation strategies}.